sezgink/BineuralBeatGenerator/README.md

 ---

 ## Contact
-For questions, feedback, or issues, please contact [Your Email] or open an issue in the repository.
+For questions, feedback, or issues, please contact sezginkutlu00@gmail.com or open an issue in the repository.

 ---